clvanbrandt/maze/README.md

   - General cleanup of the code
   - Implement other solvers/generators
   - CLI argument parsing and forwarding (simulation steps, start and end, ...)
+  - Create a visualisation of the A-Star solver
   - ...